HenrikBengtsson/matrixStats/revdep/problems.md

     Error: processing vignette 'HowTo-flowCore.Rnw' failed with diagnostics: there is no package called 'ggcyto'
     Execution halted
     ```

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: ‘M.Jiang <wjiang2@fhcrc.org>’

-    The Title field starts with the package name.
-    The Title field should be in title case, current version then in title case:
-    ‘flowCore: Basic structures for flow cytometry data’ ‘flowCore: Basic Structures for Flow Cytometry Data’

-    Size of tarball: 8554328 bytes
-    ```

 *   checking package dependencies ...
 NOTE